kenluck2001/ML_project/readme.txt

 However, the optimal number of clusters can be estimated by using cross-validation.
 The number of clusters is passed as input to the K-medoid algorithm which returns images that are centroids of the clusters.
 These centroids are assigned appropriate labels by the user after visual inspection.

 Code structure
 The codes are written in Octave.
 This procedures are written in different files and function to ensure code modularity.
-The main files are:
+The main files are in src folder.
+They include:

 calError.m
 mykmeans.m